Pretomanid and the BPaL Regimen

 About the BPaL Regimen

-Pretomanid as part of the BPaL regimen is approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults with pulmonary extensively drug-resistant tuberculosis (XDR-TB) or multidrug-resistant TB (MDR-TB) that is treatment-intolerant or non-responsive.
+Pretomanid as part of the BPaL regimen is approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults with pulmonary tuberculosis that is resistant to isoniazid, rifamycins, a fluoroquinolone and a second line injectable antibacterial drug OR adults with pulmonary TB resistant to isoniazid and rifampin, who are treatment-intolerant or nonresponsive to standard therapy.

 Scientific Publications